-Working Agreements are a simple, powerful way of creating explicit guidelines for what kind of work culture you want for your Team.
+Scrum team Working Agreements are a simple, powerful way of creating explicit guidelines for what kind of work culture you want for your Team.
 They are a reminder for everyone about how they can commit to respectful behaviour and communication.
-In this post we’ll help you understand why these agreements are useful, and how you can help your Team create their own.
+In this post we’ll see how the fictional World’s Smallest Online Bookstore (WSOBS) Scrum team struggles without a Working Agreement, and why having one would be useful.

 Dramatis Personae